christianparpart/x0/REWRITE.md

 ### Migration Tasks

+- [ ] access to Scheduler API from within HttpRequest or XzeroContext;
+      consider merging `Scheduler` and `Executor`;
+      consider using `Scheduler` instead of `Executor` in net and http code;
+- [ ] (flow) tag flow handlers to never return (aka. always handle), thus, enabling the compiler to give a warning on dead code after this handler.
 - [ ] HttpRequest: reuse of HttpRequestInfo
 - [ ] HttpResponse: reuse of HttpResponseInfo
 - [x] migrate DateTime to UnixTime/CivilTime